Anatomic Pathology Program

 Residents must demonstrate knowledge about established and evolving biomedical and clinical sciences and the application of this knowledge to pediatric pathology.
 Residents are expected to:

-- Develop knowledge of the spectrum of neoplastic and non-neoplastic pediatric diseases through reading of textbooks and primary literature
+- Develop knowledge of the spectrum of neoplastic and non-neoplastic pediatric and perinatal diseases through reading of textbooks and primary literature

 - Identify specific morphologic changes in tissues, and their significance